benjaminmodayil/modayilme/src/pages/posts/work/09-22-2017-second-blog.1/index.md

 1. [Codepen](https://codepen.io/) as a tool to quickly prototype ideas and animations.
 2. [BEM — Block Element Modifier](http://getbem.com/naming/) as a method of making our classes more understandable to anyone else working with the project.

+If you're looking for other writings about the execution of this project check out the [introduction of GroundRules]((https://www.viget.com/articles/world-meet-ground-rules)) by Elyse or a [design case study](http://vivianzwang.com/ground-rules) by Vivian.